John Kampfner: Career

 Kampfner began his career as a foreign correspondent for Reuters in Moscow and Bonn.
 He moved to The Daily Telegraph, first in East Berlin where he reported on the fall of the Berlin Wall and the unification of Germany, and then as Bureau Chief in Moscow at the time of the dissolution of the Soviet Union.
 He went on to become chief political correspondent at the Financial Times (1995-1998) and political commentator for the BBC's Today radio programme and political correspondent on Newsnight (1998-2000).

 In 2002 Kampfner won the Foreign Press Association awards for Film of the Year and Journalist of the Year for The Ugly War, a two-part BBC film on the Israeli–Palestinian conflict.
 His film War Spin, exposing the propaganda behind the rescue of Jessica Lynch, received considerable publicity in the US and UK.

 Kampfner was editor of the New Statesman from 2005 to 2008.
 He was the British Society of Magazine Editors Current Affairs Editor of the Year in 2006.

-He is currently a regular contributor to politico, Foreign Policy and The Guardian.
-He also writes columns for the FT, New European, Independent, Der Spiegel, and Die Zeit.
-Kampfner is also a regular programme maker for the BBC.
-His most recent documentary was about Slovakia ahead of that country's September 2023 elections.

 He was named one of the 1000 most influential Londoners in the Evening Standard Progress 1000 survey in 2015, 2016 and 2017.

 In 2008 he was Founder Chair of Turner Contemporary, an art gallery in Margate designed by architect Sir David Chipperfield which has been seen as a model of arts-based regeneration.
 During his time, he welcomed the Queen and the Duchess of Cambridge on visits.
 In December 2015 he stepped down after seven and a half years.

 Kampfner was chair of the Clore Social Leadership Programme between 2014 and 2018, a charity which nurtures leaders in the charity sectors.
 He was also a member of the Council of King's College London for three years.

 He was Chief Executive of the freedom of expression organisation Index on Censorship between 2008 and 2012.
 From 2012 to 2014, he was an external consultant for Google on freedom of expression and culture.

 In 2014, he established the Creative Industries Federation, a national organisation to represent the arts, creative industries and cultural education.

 In 2019 he was appointed Chair of the House of Illustration, subsequently renamed the Quentin Blake Centre for Illustration.

 In the same year, he was awarded an honorary doctorate by Bath Spa University for services to arts education and the creative industries.